aquariumbio/aquarium/docs/_docs/configuration/index.md

+---
+layout: default
+---
-# Manager
+# Configuration

-This document should outline, for each scenario/task that a manager has to perform, how the manager uses the Aquarium interface.
+This document should outline how to configure Aquarium.

 Images should go into the `docs/manager/images` directory and be referenced as
 ![The Aquarium manager View](images/manager_tab.jpg "The manager tab")